improving-app/back-end/README.md

 In a separate terminal window run the following:

-`kubectl port-forward -n inventory-query service/inventory-query-service 8080:80`
+`kubectl port-forward -n inventory-domain service/inventory-domain-service 8080:80`

 This will not exit -and once it does you will no longer have access to the interface.